Let’s talk Indigenous Impact Assessment Co-Administration Agreements

 • Ways that humans and non humans can coexist

-by NicoleCorrado, 24 days ago
+by NicoleCorrado, over 1 year ago

 I noticed a lot of wildlife live here.
 Please preserve the trees at this location.
 Please do not harm animals with this project.
 Please do not use animal testing for pollution and effluent monitoring. https://www.change.org/p/stop-testing-sewer-water-on-laboratory-fish